A. The first problem: “How long, O LORD?”

 The burden which the prophet Habakkuk saw.

 a.
 The prophet Habakkuk: We don’t know much about the prophet Habakkuk from any other book in the Bible.
 Since he prophesied the coming Babylonian army and its destruction of Judah, he prophesied some time before that invasion.
-Many think that Habakkuk ministered sometime during the reign of King Johoiakim, perhaps around the year 607 b.c.
+Many think that Habakkuk ministered sometime during the reign of King Jehoiakim, perhaps around the year 607 B.C.

 b.
-The burden which the prophet Habakkuk saw: Habakkuk had a burden – not only in the sense of a message from God, but also in the sense of a heavy weight.
-It was heavy in its content, because Habakkuk announced coming judgment on Judah.
-It was also heavy in its source, because Habakkuk deals with tough questions he brings to God and God’s answer to those questions.
+The burden which the prophet Habakkuk saw: Habakkuk had a burden – not only in the sense of a message from God but also in the sense of a heavy weight.
+It was heavy in its content because Habakkuk announced coming judgment on Judah.
+It was also heavy in its source because Habakkuk brought a message from God, and every word of God is heavy with meaning and relevance.

 ii.
 The prophet: “This title is rare in book headings (see Haggai 1:1; Zechariah 1:1), and is taken by some to indicate that Habakkuk was a professional prophet, one who earned his living serving as a prophet at the Temple or court, unlike Amos (cf. Amos 7:14).”
 (Baker)